 - transform that old-router into a Wi-Fi hotspot (even though your genuine router’s firmware wouldn’t allow that);

 - add finer control over QoS options.
-For those who are wondering what QoS is, it stands for “Quality of Service”.
-IT’s a generic terms for every finer control that can be applied at the router’s level for managing bandwidth and access.
-For example, one roter administrator can define at the router level that machine A would be limited to a 100Kb download speed while his own computer wouldn’t be limited at all.
-Almost every network manager out there are using some kind of QoS at the router level so as to manage that small bandwidth to multiple users;
+For those who are wondering what QoS is, it stands for “Quality of Service.”
+IT’s a generic term for every finer control that can be applied at the router’s level for managing bandwidth and access.
+For example, one router administrator can define at the router level that machine A would be limited to a 100Kb download speed while his computer wouldn’t be limited at all.
+Almost every network manager out there are using some QoS at the router level to manage that small bandwidth to multiple users;

 - accept IPv6 protocol even though your router only came shipped with IPv4 support.